gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 void loop(){}
 ```

-Once flashed the OLED display will show the CPU Id, we combine this with the `prefix` found in this element in the `config.json` file.
+Once flashed the OLED display will show the CPU Id, we combine this with the `prefix` found in the `device` element in the `config.json` file.

 ```json
 "device": {